padma18-vb/shock_cooling_curve/README.md

 ```
 Once you have this setup, you should be good to install `shock_cooling_curve`!

+### Using this package
+Make sure you follow all the steps in [Before Installation](#before-installation) before pip installing this package.
+This package is installable via PyPI using pip:

+`pip install shock-cooling-curve`

 ### Contributing
 Any code changes, suggestions or improvements are welcome and can be submitted by making a PR!
 To develop this code, you
 can: